jackie-dai/Project-1-Overhaul/Section1_CreatingPlayer/section1.md

 Save your script, and go back into the inspector for the Player object.
 Set `Damage` to 2, `hitBoxTiming` and `endAnimationTiming` as 0.1, and `Movespeed` remaining the same at 2.

-If you press play, you will now see that if you attack, the player will pause for a brief moment before resuming movement.
+If you press Play, you will now see that if you attack, the player will pause for a brief moment before resuming movement.

-Now, add the animation controller 👍
+Now, add the animation controller. 👍

 <!--